bitloops/frontend-copilot/README.md

 - Exporting HTML and TailwindCSS (HTML can be more easily converted into any framework manually and is a good foundation before we launch React)
 - Generating a partial theme

+In our closed alpha we are also:
+- Generating React and Next.js code
+- Generating React components
+- Generating StoryBook stories
+- Naming and understanding things things even better using more AI

+If you want to join our closed alpha please reach out on our [Discord](https://discord.gg/vj8EdZx8gK)

 ## What we need from you

 - FEEDBACK: Please create issues and reach out with any comments or questions